Gowings: Acquisition

 In November 2005, after three years of successive losses, G Retail Ltd entered administration.
 Attempts to sell the business were unsuccessful and the last remaining Gowings store was the one in George Street, Sydney, which closed its doors at 5:23pm on 29 January 2006.
 The building was then taken over by Supré.
 After 5 years, the building opened its doors to the public as Sydney's first ever Topshop store in 2011.

-In Popular Culture
+In popular culture

 The department store was featured in Mighty Morphin Power Rangers: The Movie.

+The origin of the now old-fashioned Australian colloquial phrase, 'gone to Gowings', is associated with the store.